Scholarships & Financial Aid

 • Private Study and Class Responsibilities

-2. Private lessons - a grade of 'B' or better is expected, demonstrating active participation in lessons, regular practice as assigned, punctuality, and excellent attendance.
+1. Private lessons – a grade of ‘B’ or higher demonstrating active participation in lessons, regular practice as assigned, punctuality and excellent attendance is expected.

-3. Class enrollment and class participation in Music Theory and Music History classes (two years, beginning in grade 9).
-Again, a grade of B or better, active class participation, attention to homework preparation, and excellent class attendance are expected.
+2. Enrollment and participation in Music Theory (2 years) and Music History (2 years, beginning in grade 9) with a grade of ‘B’ of higher.
+Active class participation, homework preparation and excellent class attendance are expected.

-5. All scholarship students are expected to demonstrate attendance at two concerts per semester.
+5. All scholarship students are required to demonstrate attendance at two concerts per semester – see Faculty Recitals/Concerts.*

-6. All instrumental (non-piano) and voice students are expected to participate in the Vanderbilt Youth Orchestra program or the Vanderbilt Youth Choirs program as appropriate.
+6. Eligible instrumental and voice students are required to participate in the Vanderbilt Youth Orchestras program or the Vanderbilt Youth Choirs program as appropriate.

-7. Piano students are required to enroll in Collaborative Piano or Chamber Music for a minimum of two semesters as approved by the studio instructor.
+7. Piano students are required to enroll in Collaborative Piano or Chamber Music for at least two semesters.

 • Scholarship Recital Performance Requirements

-1. All senior MJB scholarship students are required to perform a solo on one scholarship recital in the fall semester.
-This recital serves as the student's jury.
-The fall recital dates are November 18, December 12 and 13.
-In the spring semester, all graduating seniors will perform on the Senior Graduation Recital.
-All MJBs are expected to attend this special recital.
+1. All Myra Jackson Blair scholarship students are required to perform a solo on one scholarship recital in the fall semester.
+The recital serves as the student’s jury.
+The fall recital dates are November 22, December 9, and 10.
+In the spring semester, all graduating seniors will perform on the May 3 Senior Graduation Recital.
+All MJBs are required to attend this special recital.

-2. Recital information should be submitted to MJB Program Coordinator Zachary Ebin by November 15.
-Students should work with the studio teacher and accompanist to select and submit a first and second choice of recital date.
+2. Recital information should be submitted to Director Dr. Zachary Ebin by November 1 (fall semester) and April 11 (spring semester).
+Work with the studio teacher and accompanist to select and submit a first and second choice of recital date.

-3. Students are responsible for obtaining their own accompanists for scholarship recitals.
+3. Students are responsible for their performance on the scholarship obtaining their own accompanists for scholarship recital.
 See your studio teacher for instructions.
-Students are encouraged to invite parents, relatives and friends to these recitals.
-As a courtesy to other performers, all students are expected to stay in the performance hall for the duration of the program.
+Invite parents, relatives and friends to the recital.
+As a courtesy to other performers, all students are expected to stay for the duration of the program.

 • Faculty Recitals/Concerts